bharath12b5/mvn-linux/Building-Apache-Flume.md

          <version>1.1.2</version>
        </dependency>
        ```
+4. Increase the maximum number of files that are allowed to be opened on the system to 4096 by using  "ulimit -n 4096".

-4. Build the code
+5. Build the code
   ```
 # Build the code and run the tests (note: use mvn install, not mvn package, since we deploy Jenkins SNAPSHOT jars daily, and Flume is a multi-module project)
-   mvn install
+   mvn install -Drat.numUnapprovedLicenses=100
 # or build the code without running the tests
    mvn install -DskipTests  -Drat.numUnapprovedLicenses=100
   ```